 To expand the searchable timeframe, click the 'Calendar' icon.

-Gets the last 24 Hours of Events
+|Last Hour||Gets the last 24 hours of Events.|

-Gets the Events from Midnight to Current Time
+|Today||Gets the Events from midnight to current time.|

-|Yesterday||Gets the Events from Yesterday
+|Yesterday||Gets the Events from yesterday.|

 |Last 7 days||Gets the Events from the last 7 days.|

 |Last 30 Days||Gets the Events from the last 30 days.|

-The Audit Trail allows searching by Username, Machine ID's, Session ID's or Device ID's.
-Searching on one of these identifiers allows the Admin to narrow down the action and get a resolution to the issue without having to dig through the server logs.
-By quickly identifying a Failed event, and cross-referencing it with a user, session, machineID or deviceID, you can further glean what the root cause of the issue is.
+The Audit Trail allows searching by Username, Machine ID, Session ID or Device ID.
+Searching on one of these identifiers allows the administrator to narrow down the action and get a resolution to the issue without having to dig through the server logs.
+By quickly identifying a failed event and cross-referencing it with one of the above identifiers, you can further glean the root cause of the issue.

-To export rows of the Audit Trail, select the checkbox next to the row you want to export and click the "Export" button.
+To export rows of the Audit Trail, select the checkbox next to the row you want to export and click the Export button.
 This will provide you with a

-You have found a Failed event that is a Timeout.
-By searching for the MachineID, you see that this particular user has many timeouts and errors which say "Did not receive anything from device".
+You have found a failed Event that is a timeout.
+By searching for the Machine ID, you see that this particular user has many timeouts and errors which say, "Did not receive anything from device."
 This could be a device issue.
 Check connectivity and try again.

-We keep the last 30 days of event data.
+We keep the last 30 days of Event data.